-The Trustee has also chosen to report on the Implied Temperature Rise of the portfolio as an additional Portfolio Alignment Metric, where data is available.
-The Trustee recognises that reporting on Implied Temperature Rise continues to develop across the industry and expects to include data for more of the Scheme's mandates in next year's report.
+The Trustee also reports on the Implied Temperature Rise of the portfolio as an additional Portfolio Alignment Metric, where data is available.
+The Trustee recognises that reporting on Implied Temperature Rise continues to develop across the industry and expects to include data for more of the Scheme's mandates in future reports.